National Capital Region Transport Corporation

 The National Capital Region Transport Corporation (NCRTC) is a joint venture company of the Government of India and the states of Haryana, Rajasthan, Uttar Pradesh, and Delhi.
-The NCRTC is mandated with implementing the Regional Rapid Transit System (RRTS) project across the National Capital Region (NCR) to ensure balanced and sustainable urban development through better connectivity and access.
+The NCRTC is the owner of RapidX, the Regional Rapid Transit System (RRTS) project across the National Capital Region (NCR), inaugurated on 20 October 2023.
+It is operated by Deutsche Bahn.
+The managing director of NCRTC is Shalabh Goel.

+Establishment

 The Union Cabinet approved formation of the NCRTC under the Companies Act, 1956, in July 2013.
-The NCRTC was charged with designing, developing, implementing, financing, operating, and maintaining the RRTS in the NCR to provide comfortable and fast transit to NCR towns and to meet the high growth in demand for rapid transport options in the region.
-The NCRTC was incorporated on 21 August 2013 and Vinay Kumar Singh was appointed as the first regular managing director of the NCRTC in July 2016.
+The NCRTC was charged with designing, developing, implementing, financing, operating, and maintaining the RRTS in the NCR to provide comfortable and fast transit to NCR towns and to meet the growth in demand for rapid transport options in the region.
+The NCRTC was incorporated on 21 August 2013, and Vinay Kumar Singh was appointed as its first managing director in July 2016.
+The NCRTC is authorized to form subsidiary companies to implement each of the corridors.
+Seed capital was to be contributed as follows:

-Out of eight RRTS corridors identified and targeted for development prior to the formation of the NCRTC, the following three were prioritized for implementation by India's Planning Commission:
+Out of eight RRTS corridors identified and targeted for development prior to the formation of the NCRTC, the following four were prioritized for implementation by India's Planning Commission: